hiimvikash/css/README.md

 So I decided to do something about it.

 This repo is my personal journey of learning CSS the right way — **from the ground up**.
-Every note, every example, every explanation here is something I’ve explored, understood (or struggled with!), and documented for my **own future reference**.
+Every note, every example, every explanation here is something I’ve explored, understood (or struggled with!), and documented with chatGPT for my **own future reference**.

 And I thought — why not share it with you too?